Bulgarian National Television: History

-Colour test card used by BNT from the early-1970s until the 1990s.

-The first television broadcast in Bulgaria was in 1959.
+The first broadcast of BNT was the live broadcast of the November 7 demonstration from September 9 Square (today Prince Alexander I Square) in 1959.
+On December 26, 1959, the official opening of Bulgarian Television took place.
 The archive had recorders, photos and movies which were open to the public from the end of the 1950s and the beginning of the 1960s.
+In 1964, the General Directorate of Bulgarian Television and Radio was established within the Ministry of Culture.
 From 1964, BNT began broadcasting news, programmes and movies in monochrome to serve the rising number of viewers in Bulgaria.

+Colour test card used by BNT from the early-1970s until the 1990s.

 BNT began broadcasting in colour in 1973 using the French SECAM colour system after series of experimental broadcasting since 1969.
 The second channel, BT2, saw its emergence the following year.

 From 1975, the first video recordings using the 2-inch format were made.
 In 1977, a broadcasting and program archive was created.
 In 1983, recorders with one-inch tape were made.
 The end of the 2-inch era was in 1984.

+On March 6, 1990, the National Assembly adopted a decision on the temporary status of the Bulgarian Television and the Bulgarian Radio, according to which the two organizations were established as independent institutions.
+From June 1, 1992, the television was named Bulgarian National Television, the First Program was now called "Channel 1", and the Second Program - "Efir 2".
+In 1993, the Regional TV Centers of BNT began broadcasting their own regional channels.
+"Efir 2" broadcast until May 31, 2000, and from May 2, 1999, BNT broadcasts the satellite program for Bulgarians abroad "TV Bulgaria".

 The year 1992 was very important for Bulgarian National Television.
 All records started to be recorded on computer and digitized for better quality, and available in a variety of other formats, and it switched from SECAM to the more widely used PAL.
 BT1 and BT2, were renamed as "Kanal 1" and "Efir 2", respectively.
-In 1992, an archive was created with more than 2,000 photos and 33,000 documents.
-The year 1999 saw the foundation of TV Bulgaria (now BNT 4), BNT's satellite television.
+In the aforementioned year, an archive was created with more than 2,000 photos and 33,000 documents.
+Later, in 1999, TV Bulgaria (now BNT 4), BNT's satellite channel, was established.